kdari/mono/themes/plugins/shareaholic/readme.txt

 Each time you change Shareaholic's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 We highly recommend the [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin for this purpose.

 == Changelog ==
+= 8.13.4 (2019-06-24) =
+* New debug options for Share Count Proxy
+* Caching improvements for Share Count Proxy

 = 8.13.3 (2019-06-14) =
 * Various Admin Panel improvements